Lalagia are savory, oval shaped rings of fried dough, a traditional Greek recipe popular in Messinia.

 - vegetable oil for frying

-- In a saucepan add 2 cups of water, the orange peel, cinnamon sticks, cloves, dried thyme and salt.
+- In a saucepan add 2 1/2 cups of water, the orange peel, cinnamon sticks, cloves, dried thyme and salt.
 Bring to a boil and let simmer for 10 minutes.
 Remove from heat and let cool so that the liquid is warm, but not hot.
-Strain the liquid and reserve 1/2 cup.
-To this 1/2 cup liquid, add 1/4 cup olive oil.
-This is what you will use moving forward.
-Any remaining liquid can be kept discarded.
+Strain the liquid and reserve it.

-- Meanwhile, sift 5 cups of all purpose flour into a very large bowl.
+- Meanwhile, put 5 cups of your sifted all purpose flour into a very large bowl.
 Add 1/3 cup olive oil.
-Mix well.
-Add the yeast mixture and mix well with your hands.
+Mix well using your hands.
+Add the yeast mixture and continue to mix well with your hands.
 Add the orange and lemon juice and mix well.
-Begin to add more sifted flour (if required) 1/2 cup at a time, mixing well / kneading after each addition.
-You might have to add a total of between 2 to 2 1/4 cups more of sifted flour.
+Begin to add more sifted flour (if required) 1/4 cup at a time, mixing well / kneading after each addition.
+You might have to add a total of between 1/2 to 1 cup more of sifted flour.
 The dough you end up with will be sticky and slightly wet.
+See video here.
+If you find your dough too dry, add some warm water.
 Add 1 tablespoon olive oil to this dough and gently rub it over the surface of the dough.

 - Cover your dough with a clean kitchen towel and let rise for at least 2 – 3 hours in a warm, draft-free place.
 Your dough is ready when it has almost tripled in size.